 Now, let’s address ways to induce bowel movements and the data behind them.

-Exercise: Although we don’t have definitive proof that exercise promotes good bowel habits, we certainly believe that they help.
+Exercise: Although we don’t have definitive proof that exercise promotes good bowel habits, we certainly believe that it can help.
 We know for sure that bed bound individuals have a higher likelihood of constipation.
+Exercise!

 Water intake: As it turns out, unless you are clinically dehydrated, large volumes of water do not improve having bowel movements.
 Adding water is fine, but drinking the classic 8 glasses a day has not been shown to be helpful.
 In fact, studies show that constipated people often drink similar amounts as people with regular bowel movements.